brocaar/chirpstack-network-server/docs/content/features/regions.md

     main:
         parent: features
         weight: 2
-description: LoRa Supports all regions specified by the LoRaWAN Regional Parameters specification.
+description: ChirpStack Network Server Supports all regions specified by the LoRaWAN Regional Parameters specification.
 ---

-# Supported LoRaWAN regions
+# Supported LoRaWAN<sup>&reg;</sup> regions

-LoRa Server supports all regions that are defined by the [LoRaWAN Regional Parameters](https://lora-alliance.org/lorawan-for-developers) specification.
-It also supports different revisions, which can be configured in the [Device-Profile]({{<relref "device-profile.md">}}).
+ChirpStack Network Server supports all regions that are defined by the [LoRaWAN Regional Parameters](https://lora-alliance.org/lorawan-for-developers) specification.
+It also supports different revisions, which can be configured in the [Device Profile]({{<relref "device-profile.md">}}).

 These regions are: